cockroachlabs/developer-success/import-backup-restore.md

 ## Lab 2 - Import Data from CSV

 In this lab, we will look at how to import data from comma-separated value (CSV) files.
 To accomplish this, you will import two existing CSV files that has been provided for this workshop.
-The employee CSV contains records for 100 employees, including their employee number, birth date, first name, last name, gender and hire date.
-The rooms CSV contains records for conference rooms, including the room number, name and capacity.
+The `employee.csv` file contains records for 100 employees, including their employee number, birth date, first name, last name, gender and hire date.
+The `rooms.csv` file contains records for conference rooms, including the room number, name and capacity.

 First, download the `employees.csv` and `rooms.csv` files from the `data/import-backup-restore` directory.

 Next, upload the CSV files to your Cockroach Cloud cluster as `userfiles`.

-As described in the first lab, a `userfile` is stored in user-specific file space on the cluster.
+> Note: instead of using the --url flag every time you issue a command, you can define the COCKROACH_URL environment variable.
+The value of that variable will be used if the --url flag is not provided in the command.

 ```bash
 # upload data files to cluster